 America’s first social welfare program began with FDR, in response to the poverty begot by the Great Depression.
 While nobly intended, his Work Progress Administration was met with derision by many of his political opponents, and the debate over government handouts has continued ever since.
-President Trump recently signed an order calling on states to impose stricter criteria on welfare recipients, begging the question: Is social welfare necessary, or is it harmful to the people it’s intended to help?
+Well before the coronavirus pandemic hit, President Trump previously signed an order in 2018 calling on states to impose stricter criteria on welfare recipients.
+However, the recent health crisis has spurred his administration to sign a $3 trillion aid package, of which $300 billion will go toward one-time cash payments to individuals and $260 billion will go toward extra unemployment payments.
+In times of crisis, social welfare is undoubtedly necessary, but in times of normalcy, is it necessary or harmful to the people it’s intended to help?

-Here are three reasons that social welfare impedes productivity, and three reasons that it is necessary.
+Here are three reasons that, in times of normalcy, social welfare impedes productivity, and three reasons that it is necessary.

 Social welfare packages provide people with little incentive to work.
 For example, “Welfare Queen” Linda Taylor cheated the system in the ‘70’s and acquired over $150,000 a year from the government – a much higher “salary” than many make in their lifetime.
 There are less grand examples of others who may not want to permanently live off state handouts, but, like single mother Iris Swift admits, there are “a lot of advantages to staying on welfare.”
 According to a Cato study, US welfare packages exceed the minimum wage in benefits and salary in every state.
 If that’s the case, why wouldn’t people take advantage of the system when they get paid more not to work?